microsoft/qsharp/katas/content/random_numbers/random_number/index.md

-# Generate a random number between min and max

 In the "Generate a number of arbitrary size" exercise, we generated numbers in the range $[0, 2^N-1]$ $(1 \leq N \leq 10)$.
 Now let's create an operation that will return a random number in the range $[min, max]$.

 **Input:**